 The overall classroom environment as perceived by the students has a grand mean of 2.98 which falls on the range 2.51–3.25, indicating that the respondents generally viewed their science classroom climate positively.

-Table 2: The Respondents’ Level of Classroom Environment
+Table 2.
+The Respondents’ Level of Classroom Environment